1.1. Aims of the Romanian Masters of Mathematics (RMM) are:

 3.2.
 Other than in respect of the provision of accommodation, meals and transport as detailed in clause 3.1 and the Official Program, the Organizing Committee shall not be liable under any circumstances for any costs or expenses for those who spends extra days in Romania outside the relevant dates specified in sub-clause 1.4 above, or;

 3.3.
 All Participants and Observers are responsible for obtaining full accident, health and travel insurance.
-It is the Leader's responsibility to confirm that this condition has been met for all members of his or her team.
+It is the Leader's responsibility to confirm that this condition has been met for all members of his or her team and supplementary students.

 4.1.
-Each invited team should propose problems for Mathematics and they should be mailed to the Chairman of the Problem Selection Committee at least one month before the day of the contest.
+Each invited team should propose problems for Mathematics and they should be mailed until January 1st 2024 at an email address that should be communicated to the leaders.

 The proposed problems must be written in English and should include their solutions.